softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 }
 ```

-HERMES would use the `Reject` strategy for merging values of the key `full_property_iri` in objects of type `full_type_iri`.
+HERMES would use the {py:class}`~hermes.model.merge.action.Reject` strategy for merging values of the key `full_property_iri` in objects of type `full_type_iri`.
 (A key in strategies being `None` instead of a string indicates to HERMES that its value is to be used as a default [i.e. if no more specific entry exists].)

 HERMES will prioritize strategies from other plugins depending on the order of the plugins in the `hermes.toml`.
 Generally the hierarchy is as follows (first most important):
 1. strategies with `full_property_iri` and `full_type_iri` not `None`.